vuetifyjs/vuetify/packages/docs/src/pages/en/getting-started/upgrade-guide.md

 ### Layout

+- Global styles previously included as `.v-application p` or `.v-application ul` are no longer included.
+If you need margin for `p`, or padding-left for `ul` and `ol`, set it manually in your root component's `<style>` tag
+- `stateless`, `clipped`, `clipped-right` and `app` props have been removed from v-navigation-drawer, v-app-bar and v-system-bar.
+The position in the markup determines the appearance.
+Use the `order="number"` prop to influence it manually.

 ### Theme

 - Multiple themes are now supported, so `light` / `dark` props have been removed from components.
 Use `v-theme-provider` to set the theme for a specific component tree.
+  - Components that previously had a `dark` prop, such as v-app-bar, now accept `theme="dark"` prop
 - Theme colors set their foreground text color automatically, if you were using `light` / `dark` to get a different text color you probably don't need it anymore.
 - The variant naming scheme has changed slightly, it is now a single word instead of two.
 For example, `primary darken-1` is now `primary-darken-1`.
+  - To use variant namings as value for `color` props, the variant you intend to use needs to be enabled in the theme under `theme.variations.colors`. e.g: `colors: ['primary']`
 - Color classes have been renamed:
   - Backgrounds have a `bg-` prefix, for example `.primary` is now `.bg-primary`.
   - Text colors have a `text-` prefix, for example `.primary--text` is now `.text-primary`.